WebAssembly/gc/proposals/gc/MVP-JS.md

 )
 ```

-will throw when passed a `Point` Typed object because of the attempt to
+will throw when passed a `Point` Typed Object because of the attempt to
 reinterpret the *nominal* field types of `Rect` with the *structural*
 field types of `$R`.